Get your personal plan match in 2 minutes

 Samaritan: The Community Model

-Samaritan Ministries is the second-smallest major health sharing plan (40,000 members) but uniquely emphasizes community relationships.
+Samaritan Ministries is one of the larger health sharing communities (250,000+ members) and uniquely emphasizes community relationships.

 How it works: